 For more detailed information on volunteer immunity for association leaders and volunteers, see this comprehensive publication entitled Voluntary Immunity in Community Associations Volunteer directors and officers who serve on their boards face the potential for personal liability in serving the association.
 Although all states provide some form of immunity from liability for volunteers, the number of suits being filed each year against both community associations and their boards is increasing.
 The protections offered by states vary widely, and prudent board members need to consider them when formulating policy and participating in a community association.
-Volunteer Immunity offers a summary of volunteer immunity according to the federal Volunteer Protection Act and each state's volunteer immunity statutes and explanations of how the statutes apply to community associations and their volunteer officers and directors.
-This section includes a chart of volunteer immunity by state.
+Volunteer Immunity offers a summary of volunteer immunity according to the federal Volunteer Protection Act and each state's volunteer immunity statutes and explanations of how the statutes apply to community associations and their volunteer.

-5.7 Minnesota Standard of Care for Community Association Directors & Officers
+5.7 California Standard of Care for Community Association Directors & Officers